Frequently Asked Questions

 How do I schedule my first appointment?

 Call or email Dr. Danda to ensure you are a good fit for her services, review financial and office policies, and then schedule the appointment.
 You will have the option of scheduling with her directly or using the secure client portal online one you are registered and have activated the client portal: https://drdanda.clientsecure.me

 How long is the wait for scheduling an appointment for a new client?

 Does Dr. Danda have after school, evening, or weekend appointments?

 Yes.
 You can view Dr. Danda’s hours at each location here, which include evening and afterschool hours on certain days.
-Initial assessments are only scheduled during the daytime hours, but follow up appointments can be scheduled during after school and evening hours.
+Initial assessments are only scheduled during the daytime hours, but follow up appointments may be scheduled during after school and evening hours, based on availability.
 She does not have availability on weekends.

 What will happen at our first appointment?